deleteman/deleteman.github.io/_posts/2019-06-07-best-blogging-tools.md

 #### Trello
 ![Trello](/assets/images/blogposts/trello-ss.png)
+I can't make a list of the best blogging tools without adding [Trello](http://www.trello.com) in one way or another, this is probably one of my favorite tools out there and I'll tell you why in a second.
 If you're taking your blogging activity seriously, you'll probably start generating a backlog of article ideas pretty soon.
 On top of that, you'll start getting new ideas for your marketing strategies, guest posts requests and many other very possible tasks that will populate your day-to-day.
 You can try to keep all of that in your head, sure, but pretty soon you'll start forgetting about some of them.
 I know I was until I decided to start dumping everything related to my blogs into a [Trello](http://www.trello.com) board.
 I literally started with a board called "Shit to do", where I would write everything I could think of, wherever I was (they have a very nice mobile app you can install).
 I started that board with a single list: To-Do, that list eventually turned into different ones, when my ideas started to grow into projects.
 Then other projects and eventually status lists, such as To-Do, Doing, Rejected and my personal favorite: Done.